SettleMint

 • replaying webhooks, resubmitting failed operations, or retrying a mutation after an unclear result

-Apply these operating rules to every assistant-assisted run:
+Apply these rules on every run.

 • Use roles to limit what the authenticated account can do.
 Do not rely on prompt wording as a permission control.